uonequeror/space-invaders-java/README.md

 **Space invaders game on java**

-Added some additional changes (for example, weapon type selection)
+Added some additional functions (for example, weapon type selection)

 ## Usage